MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 drop table if exists #ekbe_q
 drop table if exists #ekbe_e

 ```

 ## Transform 3

-In this stage all Business Logic is added.
+In this stage, we finally add the business logic.

 ### P_TP30_ALL_ITEMS